meetbrij/python-notes/docs/data-analysis-pandas.md

 ### Other helpful methods
 * Use `df.T` for transposing your dataframe, where its transposes your rows as columns and columns as rows
+* Use `df.values.flatten()` to flatten 2D array as 1D array.
+This can be helpful in loops for iterating over each item in the dataframe as 1D array.
 * Use df["column"].apply() method to apply a method to all the rows in that column.
 ```python
 # applying the geocoding method on all rows